 Left and centre, Roy Orbison in the High School gym at Eau Claire, Wisconsin, November 11th 1964.
 Pictures from this thread.
 Right, "The Hudsons", a Dutch band, with an AC50 and Foundation Bass cab. with BASS logo, originally published here.

 Left, Dick Denney at the Russell Hotel Trade Fair, 1964, thin-edged AC50 to his left - note the large-box AC50 on the shelf in the background.
 Right, Denney at the Frankfurt Fair, 1964, large box AC50 beside him.
 Pictures from J. Elyea, Vox Amplifiers, pp. 77-78.

 The AC50 mark 3

-By far the most numerous type of AC50.
-Around 5000 amps were produced with solid state rectification in the JMI era (ie. up to the point when Vox/JMI folded in August 1967).
+The Mark 3 (III) is by far the most numerous type of AC50.
+Around 5000 amps were produced with solid state rectification in the JMI era (ie. up to the point when Vox/JMI folded in 1968).
 A good number were produced thereafter too, right through to 1976, with only minor differences from the principal schematic of 1965.